marceldegraaf/marceldegraaf.github.io/_posts/2014-04-24-experimenting-with-coreos-confd-etcd-fleet-and-cloudformation.md

 Now that you've followed all these steps, you should have two Sinatra and one nginx service running on your CoreOS cluster.
 If you SSH into the machine that runs the nginx container, you should be able to reach the Sinatra containers through nginx with a simple `curl localhost`.
 This should output `Hello World!`.
 If you run
-`fleetctl journal -f sinatra@5000` and `fleetctl journal -f sinatra@5001` in two separate terminals, you should see the requests throuh nginx coming in.
-You should also be able to stop any of the Sinatra services with `fleetctl destroy sinatra@<port>`, and still be able to perform requests through the nginx container on the remaining Sinatra service.
+`fleetctl journal -f sinatra@5000.service` and `fleetctl journal -f sinatra@5001.service` in two separate terminals, you should see the requests throuh nginx coming in.
+You should also be able to stop any of the Sinatra services with `fleetctl destroy sinatra@<port>.service`, and still be able to perform requests through the nginx container on the remaining Sinatra service.
 Of course this will stop working once you destroy both of the running Sinatra services.

 You should also be able to connect to the nginx service from within your normal web browser, using the hostname of the ELB that was created with your CloudFormation run.
 To